vapor-community/Zip/README.md

 ### Quick functions

 The easiest way to use Zip is through quick functions.
-Both take local file paths as NSURLs, throw if an error is encountered and return an NSURL to the destination if successful.
+Both take local file paths as `URL`s, throw if an error is encountered and return an `URL` to the destination if successful.

 ```swift
 import Zip